Cheeky Heating, Cooling & Plumbing Blog: Posts Tagged ‘Heating’

 When to Replace Your HVAC System

-Even if you follow these tips and take good care of your HVAC system, eventually it will need to be replaced, but when?
-If you’re approaching the projected end of life for the unit, you can’t go wrong replacing it because you will be saving money with the new, more energy efficient replacement.
-But if you want to prolong the system as long as possible, contract with a reliable home services company for your annual tune-ups and then ask the HVAC tech for their input on when to replace.
+Even if you follow these tips and take good care of your HVAC system, eventually it will need to be replaced.
+Homeowners in Des Moines should consider local climate factors, such as hot summers and high humidity, when deciding on a new cooling system.
+If you’re approaching the projected end of life for the unit, replacing it with a new HVAC system is a cost-effective choice because you will be saving money with the new, more energy-efficient replacement.
+Replacing a central AC unit that’s more than 10 years old could save you 20% – 40% on cooling costs.
+But if you want to prolong the system as long as possible, contract with a reliable home services company for your annual tune-ups and then ask the experienced HVAC technicians for their input on when to replace.
+They can help determine if furnace repair, heat pump services, or a full replacement is needed for your project.
 If you’re unsure, here are signs your furnace may need repair or even replacement.
-Be honest with them about the maintenance you’ve carried out on the unit—even if that means confessing that sometimes you didn’t replace the air filter for a season or two.
-Hopefully you can get to know the techs from the home services company and get to where you can trust their input on when to replace your furnace or air conditioner.
+Be honest with them about the maintenance you’ve carried out on the unit, even if that means confessing that sometimes you didn’t replace the air filter for a season or two.
+Hopefully, you can build trust with the HVAC team to get the best advice on when to replace your furnace or air conditioner.

 Summary

-Take good care of your HVAC system and it may well last longer than the average lifespan, but also know when to replace it before it becomes unreliable or so inefficient that it’s costly to keep it running.
+Take good care of your HVAC system and it may last longer than the average lifespan, but also know when to replace it before it becomes unreliable or so inefficient that it’s costly to keep running.
+Professional indoor air quality services and regular maintenance of your cooling system, compressors, and ductwork can extend system life and improve comfort in your house.
+Research federal, state, and local tax credits or rebates for installing energy-efficient HVAC equipment.
 If your system is already struggling, find out what to replace it with for optimal performance and efficiency.
+Don’t hesitate to request a quote or consultation for your next heating and air conditioning installation project or job, and remember that a professional installation by experienced technicians is key for the best results.

 Continue Reading